Brain vitamins and nootropics for memory

 “Research suggests that what we eat might have an impact on our ability to remember,” warns Harvard Medical School.

 For example, one study reported that people who ate diets heavy in red meat and other animal-based sources of saturated fats had significantly worsening memory over the course of five years.
-And multiple trials have found high-sugar diets triggered brain inflammation that led to memory impairments.
+And multiple trials have found high-sugar diets triggered brain irritation and swelling that led to memory impairments.
 [5, 6]

 It’s important to avoid foods that are linked to memory problems.
 It’s equally important to eat a memory-boosting diet—the Mediterranean diet is strongly associated with better brain health—and fill any nutritional gaps in your diet with memory-boosting vitamin supplements.